Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 Soo... looks like everything is working as intended.
 The problem is that our `Idle` mode is in the `WaitingToSelect` state, but there's nothing on our canvas to select.
+I'm going to declare that a success and keep going.

-While we're at it, let's wire up keyboard presses.
+Next, let's wire up keyboard presses.

 First we need to add a `KeyPressed` variant to `Msg`.